-- The voter must attest to the following information on the Statement of Voter form:233 - o Full legal name. - o A choice of ballot not received or ballot lost or defaced. - o City or county of residence. - o Current legal residence address. - o Date of birth, if not yet 18 years of age. - Social Security number (last four (4) digits required unless voting in-person). - The voter must sign the form or request assistance. - Fill in the date signed.
+- The voter must attest to the following information on the Statement of Voter form:231 - o Full legal name. - A choice of ballot not received or ballot lost or defaced. - o City or county of residence. - o Current legal residence address. - Date of birth, if not yet 18 years of age. - o Social Security number (last four (4) digits required unless voting in-person). - The voter must sign the form or request assistance. - Fill in the date signed. - The Absentee Precinct staff must take the following steps: - o Enter the precinct name and code. - o Reissue the ballot in the manner requested by the voter.